gustycooper/gustycooper.github.io/mydoc/mydoc_0_how_to_use.md

 ## Textbook Material

 The Textbook material contains everything we study.
 Each expandable selection in the Textbook Sidebar is a module.
 We cover the modules in order from top-to-bottom.
 Within a module, you read each section from top-to-bottom.
-The detailed schedule is provided on Canvas.
-A rough schedule of the Textbook modules is the following.
+The detailed schedule of readings and programming assignmens is provided on Canvas.
+A rough schedule of the Textbook modules is provided in the following discussion.

+The following are the core programming modules, during which you learn the essential problem solving and programming techniques for this course.

 * [Intro & 1st Programs](/gustycooper.github.io/mydoc_1_overview) - week 1
 * [Expressions](/gustycooper.github.io/mydoc_2_expressions) - week 2